GWartelle/SocioPedia/README.md

    ```

    This variable is simply used to store the address of your server.
-   So if you only intend to use this project on your local machine, you can leave it as `http://localhost:PORT`, just changing PORT to match the port you choose in your backend `.env` file.
+   So if you only intend to use this project on your local machine, you can leave it as `http://localhost:PORT`, just making sure that PORT matches the port you choose in your backend `.env` file.
    But if you wish to deploy this app, you'll have to put the URL your server in `REACT_APP_API_URL`.

 4. Once it's done, change the name of the file to `.env` :